corvusdeinanis/cuddlyspaceship/content/Theories of Aging.md

 ```

-## Why would aging be programmed into our genes?
+## Why Would Aging Be Programmed into Our Genes?
 Factor of evolution; need to procreate

-## Genetic Preprogramming theory of aging
+## Genetic Preprogramming Theory of Aging
 **[[Telomere]]** length reduces every time a cell divides
 Telomere length = good marker of biological age